 But, here is where my book path gets interesting.
 Lewis quoted others who led me off on delightful tangents: G.K.
 Chesterton, J.R.R.
 Tolkien, and George MacDonald were wonderful.
 Fyodor Dostoyevesky has been quoted by many of these mentioned and I know I will enjoy his books ... when I have the time.
 But along the way I have searched out modern day authors, too.

-A few months ago I noticed The God Who Smokes on Alan Gable's blog.
+A few months ago I noticed The God Who Smokes.
 This is one of the few books I read and started over and read again, three times!
 And Timothy Stoner suggested another writer I'm still exploring, Peter Kreeft.
 Kreeft introduced me to Walker Percy.

 Let me stick another little tangent in which will reward you if you were to choose to follow my path a bit ...
 Steve Hawley is the only published author I have known as a true and dear friend.
-He writes delightful devotionals daily on his blog.
-But you will not want to miss his book.
+He writes delightful devotionals daily - click on this link to his blog.

 These books just keep getting better and better ... so little time!